Bonne Santé Liposome: Liposomal Vitamin C - 150ml

 - Protects immune cells from toxic by-products, naturally produced when immune cells are fighting against pathogens.

 It’s role in collagen synthesis in blood vessels and its anti-oxidant properties make vitamin C a very important nutrient for your heart.
+Studies show that people with high blood pressure have low vitamin C levels in the blood.
+Vitamin C deficiency may also increase the risk of hypertension (high blood pressure), major risk factor for cardiovascular diseases.

 - Maintains the structure and integrity of your blood vessels and endothelium (a thin layer of cells that lines the inside of the blood vessels).
 Strong and resilient blood vessels reduce the risk of atherosclerosis.